Eating your way to lower cholesterol

-Eating foods fortified with a cousin of cholesterol can lower your cholesterol.
-These substances, called plant sterols and stanols, are being added to foods ranging from granola bars to chocolate.
-Although eating extra plant sterols or stanols won't control seriously high cholesterol, it could work well for people who need a little extra help.
+It's odd, but true, that eating foods fortified with a cousin of cholesterol can lower your cholesterol.
+These substances, called plant sterols and stanols, are being added to foods ranging from granola bars to chocolate as companies try to cash in on an FDA-approved health claim.
+Although eating extra plant sterols or stanols won't control seriously high cholesterol, it could be a boon for people who need a little extra help.

 Plants contain a host of compounds that are chemically related to cholesterol.
 There are two main families: sterols and stanols.
 They do for plants what cholesterol does for us — they help make hormones, vitamins, and the "skin" that surrounds cells.